-As at September 30, 2016, the Company held the Pyramid Project in southwest Alaska situated on Nativeland and which hosts an initial inferred copper resource with excellent exploration upside.
+As of December 31, 2016, the Company held the Pyramid Project in southwest Alaska situated on Nativeland and which hosts an initial inferred copper resource with excellent exploration upside.
 The Company also had the Contact Project in Nevada that hosts a copper resource with a recent, positive prefeasibility study.